 • 65 percent don’t nurture leads.

 What does this mean?
-In essence, they’re not making the most of the leads they’ve become expert in generating.
-Watch this webinar to learn the strategy that will transform leads into revenue as efficiently and effectively as possible.
+In essence, they’re not making the most of the leads they’ve become an expert in generating.
+Watch this webinar and learn the strategy that will transform leads into revenue as efficiently and effectively as possible.

 Use these timestamps to jump to key points fast.

 8:20 – Jen compares B2B Benchmark Report responses between 2009, 2010 and 2011.
 Key findings: It’s increasingly challenging to achieve success.
 Challenges are growing in pertinence year after year.
 Marketers are torn between prioritizing more leads vs. better leads.

 9:30 – Perceived effectiveness of tactics are declining severely.
 It’s getting more difficult to get results from the same marketing activities.

 10:21 – The 2012 B2B Benchmark Report reveals that regardless of challenges, marketers are still not optimizing their funnels.
 Jen reviews the percentages: 68 percent haven’t identified sales and marketing funnel.
 61 percent send leads directly to sales.
 79 percent haven’t established lead scoring.
 65 percent don’t nurture leads.